albertov19/xcmTools/README.md

 `calculateUnitsPerSeconds --a <"asset name kusama/karura/kintsugi"> --d <"decimals"> --xoc <"WeighUnitsPerXCMInstruction"> --price <"asset-price">` simple tool to calculate the units per second to be charged for a given target price (0.02$ per XCM transfer).
 It uses the CoinGecko API to fetch the token price, although it can be overwritten with `--price` flag.
 You need to provide the asset name as supported by CoinGecko (flag `--aset` or `--a`), the decimals (flag --decimals or `-d`) and the cost of each XCM instruction (`--xcm-op-cost` or `--xoc`)

+`calculateBatchUnitsPerSeconds --n <"network moonbeam/moonriver">` script to calculate the batched encoded call data to set the units per second for XCM msgs for all supported types.
+It wil read the asset information from the `assets.json` file that needs to be manually updated.
+It uses the CoinGecko API to fetch the token price, although it can be overwritten with a price key and value in the `.json` file.
+Check `calculateUnitsPerSeconds` for more help.

 `fetchAssets --w <"ws_endpoint">` gets a list of XC-20 assets in the given network.
 Returns the name, symbol, decimals and token's precompile address.
 Need to provide the ws provider (`--w`)